 Prediabetes Symptoms in Men

 Prediabetes occurs when blood sugar levels rise than normal, but the person does not have diabetes.
 However, it is a risk factor for the development of diabetes.
 With a poor lifestyle, men in this group have high chances of developing early signs of diabetes.
 Understand that progression from a prediabetes state to the occurrence of diabetes symptoms in men is not inevitable.
 You must practice routine exercises, eat right, and maintain a healthy weight to get your blood glucose under control.
-Prediabetes normally has no signs.
+Prediabetes normally has no signs and symptoms.
 Possible symptoms showing you might be at risk would include:

 - An urge to urinate more